|Nutritional Guidelines (per serving)|

-Not only are Quinoa, Egg Muffins With Spinach vegetarian and gluten-free, they are also perfect for a meatless brunch or breakfast on the go.
+Not only are quinoa egg muffins with spinach vegetarian and gluten-free, but they are also perfect for a meatless brunch or breakfast on the go.
 This dish is high in vegetarian protein and a great way to use up any leftover quinoa.